catplotlib/CVNotes/content/post/5.Manipulation/index.md

 ## Resizing
 Resizing is another commonly used image manipulation technique.
 It changes the size of an image without altering its general shape.

-In OpenCV, you can use the resize() function to resize an image.
+In OpenCV, we can use the resize() function to resize an image.
 It takes the original image and the desired size as arguments.
-If you want to maintain the aspect ratio, you can calculate the aspect ratio of the original image and resize accordingly.
+If we want to maintain the aspect ratio, we can calculate the aspect ratio of the original image and resize accordingly.

 ```python
 # Resize the image